Who's on the Ballot?(XLSX, 15KB)

 Advance Voting Application

-Vote by mail: print the Application for Advance Voting Ballot.(PDF, 50KB) Complete and sign the application in order to receive a ballot.
+Vote by mail: print the Application for Advance Voting Ballot(PDF, 131KB).(PDF, 50KB) Complete and sign the application in order to receive a ballot.

 Request an advance ballot early to ensure sufficient time for mailing both the Application for Advance Voting Ballot and mailing a ballot.